René Stadtkewitz

 René Stadtkewitz (born 9 January 1965) is a German political activist and politician.
 A former local Berlin state representative for the Christian Democratic Union (CDU) and anti-Islam activist, he co-founded the German Freedom Party in 2010, which he led until 2013.
 He has also been chairman of the Citizens' Movement Pax Europa.

+On May 10, 2026, he was elected mayor of Zehdenick.

 Biography

 Early life

 Stadtkewitz was born in East Berlin.
 From 1981 to 1984, he completed vocational training as a metallurgist for rolling mill technology.
 From 1984 to 1986 he completed his basic military service.
 He states that he refused to work at the border and was therefore harassed by the Stasi.
 He has said that "I was done with the GDR when I was 21".
 From 1986 to 1991 Stadtkewitz worked in industrial robot construction.
 In the year the Wall fell, he fled with his family via Hungary from the GDR to the Federal Republic of Germany.
 After reunification he returned to Berlin.